CriminalInjuriesCompensationAuthority/tempus-broker/README.md

 - [Node.js 18.16.1 or later with npm](https://nodejs.org/en/download/releases/)
 - The Bash shell.
 For Linux and macOS, this is included by default.
 In Windows 10, you can install the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to get a Windows-integrated version of Ubuntu and Bash.
 - [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
 - [Oracledb for nodejs](https://node-oracledb.readthedocs.io/en/latest/) - Will need to follow step 2.3 onwards to set this up.
-Version 21_10 required.
+Select the latest version, at least Version 21_10 required.
+The function/db/dbPool.js and function/db/index.js files will need updating accordingly.

 Not mandatory but useful if using VSCode:
 - Prettier formatter extension